Fairmont Orchid Big Island: Is It Worth the Hype?

 My son did NOT want to leave this resort!
 Photo credit: Marcie Cheung

-Would We Recommend the Fairmont Orchid for Families?
+Would We Recommend the Fairmont Orchid?

-If you are looking for a luxury resort in Kona that caters to families, the Fairmont Orchid Resort is the perfect fit!
-Check the latest Fairmont Orchid rates and availability.
+If you’re looking for a luxury resort on the Big Island that genuinely caters to families, the Fairmont Orchid is perfect.
+Check current Fairmont Orchid rates on Expedia and start planning your dream Big Island vacation.

 Looking for more places to stay on the Big Island with kids?
 Check out our review of the Courtyard by Marriott King Kamehameha’s Kona Beach Hotel, Royal Kona Resort, and Hilton Waikoloa Village.